Skip to main content

 U.S. military arms are hot collectors items right now.
 M1911 prices are rapidly increasing, M1 Garands are being scooped up at a frantic pace, and many folks are developing an appreciation for the bolt actions of the late 19th and early 20th centuries.
 The Krag-Jörgensen is a fine bolt gun by any standard, the M1917 is smooth as silk, and m1903 Springfield rifles are an American classic.

 It’s funny to think of these three bolt actions being “American” rifles, given that none actually originated in the United States, but their quality and history have endeared them to collectors and shooters alike.
 Not to mention that they can be collected at almost any price point and in numerous variations.
-Today, we take a look at four rare variations of the trusty M1903 service rifle appearing in our February Regional Firearms Auction – a massive FOUR day event offering more than 10,000 firearms.

 “It was originally chambered in what?”

 When the M1903 was originally produced, it used a built-in ramrod bayonet and was chambered for .30-03 cartridges.
 No, that caliber is not a typo.
 Approximately 74,000 had been produced when in 1905 President Theodore Roosevelt put a kibbosh on the rod bayonet stating in a January 4, 1905 dated letter to the Secretary of War, “I must say that I think the ramrod bayonet about as poor an invention as I ever saw.
 As you observed, it broke off as soon as hit with even moderate violence.
-It would have no moral effect and mighty little physical effect.
+It would have no moral effect and mighty little physical effect.”

 Like the development for most U.S. military arms, the path for the M1903 rifle isn't so simple.
 There were several predecessors between it and the Krag–Jørgensen, and even after adoption, the M1903 went through numerous tweaks before arriving at the rifle we know and love today.
 One of the most important "tweaks" was to that of its ammunition.
 Initially chambered in the .30-03 cartridge that borrow heavily from the British .303 round, the rifles suffered from poor trajectory and quickly worn out barrels.
 However, by using a lighter, spitzer bullet and a cooler burning propellant, a legend was born in the .30-06 cartridge.
 Battlefields and deer stands were changed forever.